carolinevarner/FlowCounts/README.md

 ### "Invalid Credentials" Error
 - Verify username/email and password are correct
 - Account may be suspended after 3 failed login attempts
+- Password may have expired - check email for expiration notice
 - Check if account is active in Django admin panel

 ### Cannot Connect to Backend